Who Was Nicole Brown Simpson?

-Nicole Brown Simpson was born in West Germany in 1959 and grew up in Southern California.
-She married former NFL great O.J.
+Nicole Brown Simpson married former NFL great O.J.
 Simpson in 1985, but filed for divorce in 1992.
 On June 13, 1994, Nicole and her friend Ron Goldman were found brutally murdered outside of her Los Angeles home, with her ex-husband quickly becoming the prime suspect.
-O.J.
 Simpson was acquitted in a criminal trial in October 1995, though he was later found liable for the deaths in civil court.

 The couple initially set up life in Frankfurt, where the Browns had two girls, Denise and Nicole.
 While their daughters were still toddlers, the family moved to the United States, settling in a home in Garden Grove, California.
 There, the Browns had two more daughters, Dominique and Tanya.

-Nicole Brown Simpson was reportedly a devoted mother.
+Brown was reportedly a devoted mother.
 She eschewed nannies, insisted on taking her children to dance and karate lessons and welcomed family into her home for holiday events and birthday parties.
-Along with her familial duties, Nicole started a small interior decorating business.
+Along with her familial duties, Brown started a small interior decorating business.

 Her marriage, however, was far from serene.
-O.J. wasn't just unfaithful, he was abusive.
-Friends and relatives would later recount seeing bruises on Nicole's body.
+Simpson wasn't just unfaithful, he was abusive.
+Friends and relatives would later recount seeing bruises on Brown's body.
 There were numerous incidents, including the 1989 New Year's Eve party in which the former football player allegedly threatened to kill her.
 He pleaded no contest to spousal battery, but suffered little in the way of consequences.

-Finally, in 1992, after years of abuse and philandering by her husband, Nicole filed for divorce.
+Finally, in 1992, after years of abuse and philandering by her husband, Brown filed for divorce.

-However, a seemingly paranoid O.J. was known to follow her, reportedly even hiding out in the bushes of her yard.
-"I'm scared," Nicole at one point told her mother.
+However, a seemingly paranoid Simpson was known to follow her, reportedly even hiding out in the bushes of her yard.
+"I'm scared," Brown at one point told her mother.
 "I go to the gas station, he's there.
 I'm driving, and he's behind me."
-The couple attempted to reconcile, though by late spring 1994 Nicole told friends she was ending the on-again, off-again relationship.
+The couple attempted to reconcile, though by late spring 1994 Brown told friends she was ending the on-again, off-again relationship.

-In the early morning hours of June 13, 1994, Nicole Brown Simpson and her friend, a waiter and model named Ronald Goldman, were found stabbed to death outside of her Los Angeles condominium.
+In the early morning hours of June 13, 1994, Brown and her friend, waiter and model Goldman, were found stabbed to death outside of her Los Angeles condominium.
 Police eventually charged her ex-husband with the brutal murders, setting into motion an emotional and racially charged criminal trial that ended with a jury acquitting him of all charges in October 1995.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!